 Phoenix Wright: Ace Attorney – Dual Destinies | Principal Platforms: Nintendo 3DS | Developer: Capcom | Publisher: Capcom | Genre: Visual Novel | Year: 2013

-Six years after Ace Attorney finished Last Jedi-ing itself with Apollo Justice, came the franchise’s long overdue return, this time on Nintendo 3DS.
+Six years after Ace Attorney divided fans with Apollo Justice, came the franchise’s long overdue return, this time on Nintendo 3DS.
 The reinstating of Phoenix Wright as a lead character combo-ed with the game’s exclusivity to Nintendo’s digital store front suggested that Capcom were taking fewer commercial risks this time around, especially since the series creator, Shu Takumi, was busy working on other projects and wouldn’t be directing the new instalment.

 Dual Destinies has a few things in common with Pokémon Black and White.
-Both games are the fifth entries in their respective franchises, and both were trying to solve some of their lineage’s most persistent aggravations.
+Both games are the fifth entries in their respective franchises, and both tried solving some of their lineage’s most persistent aggravations.

 Indeed, some of the improvements made here are so good it makes you wonder how Capcom ever managed without them.
 The replay arrow that finally makes it clear where testimonies end; the helpful conversation history window; being able to skip text right from the beginning; and a much faster process for saving your progress mid-game.
 It’s all good stuff, and there’s a lot more of it to mention.